virtualfabric/solo/README.md

 It will work, but it will interlock between users.
 Thanks www.gotati.com.)

+(NOTE: Illumos and it's zone types also require the OpenBSD configuration for non-root users.
+Care must be taken to make sure ports don't overlap within the GZ, but each zone gets it's own network stack.
+SmartOS LX zones function with the OpenBSD change for non-root users too - ports inside a zone will overlap accross users, but not accross zones.)

 The -silent switch tells solo to silently terminate when a previous instance is already running.
 Without -silent, a message is printed to stderr, indicating that a previous instance is already running.

 Running a job this way (using crontab and solo) is much more maintainable than other methods: